wenyaoxue/notes/se8.md

 * upcasting (widening) - (char) - automatically
 * downcasting - manually - `(smallType) bigVar` - without, compile error UNLESS as part of a compound assignment eg smallType += bigType
 * other casting: checked at runtime (ClassCastException)
   * can cast to a superclass / super interface
+  * cannot cast object to string, eg superclass to subclass
 ## working with Object and primitive variables
 * primitives as fields in a class
 * will be given default values during class instantiation - 0s and falses